SushmitaMaity/Mental-Health-Support-App/README.md

-# Suicide Detection & Prevention
+# Mental Health Support App
 This site is built using React to provide a quick and simple platform for suicide prevention and mental health promotion.<hr/>

 # Preview: